Rdatatable/data.table/README.md

   13. GForce is optimised for `.SD[val]` and `col[val]` where `val` is a positive length-1 value.
 Partly addresses [#523](https://github.com/Rdatatable/data.table/issues/523).

+  14. Run `install_name_tool` when building on OS X to ensure that the install name for datatable.so matches its filename.
+Fixes [#1144](https://github.com/Rdatatable/data.table/issues/1144).
+Thanks to @chenghlee for the PR.

 #### BUG FIXES

   1. Now compiles and runs on IBM AIX gcc.
 Thanks to Vinh Nguyen for investigation and testing, [#1351](https://github.com/Rdatatable/data.table/issues/1351).